 Students’ unions can also offer advice and help on how to report extenuating circumstances.

-The ol’ bachelor’s degree does contain a lot of work but it shouldn’t become a burden.
-You should be passionate about the work you’re doing and there’s no shame in asking for advice – it’s often the case that students’ getting the highest grades have sought advice at some point during their degree!
+The LLB contains a lot of work, but it shouldn’t become a burden.
+If it ever does, there’s no shame in asking for help—it’s often the case that students getting the highest grades have sought advice at some point during their degree.